hashicorp/terraform/website/source/docs/providers/aws/r/route53_zone.html.markdown

 The following arguments are supported:

 * `name` - (Required) This is the name of the hosted zone.
+* `comment` - (Optional) A comment for the hosted zone.
+Defaults to 'Managed by Terraform'.
 * `tags` - (Optional) A mapping of tags to assign to the zone.
 * `vpc_id` - (Optional) The VPC to associate with a private hosted zone.
 Specifying `vpc_id` will create a private hosted zone.
 * `vpc_region` - (Optional) The VPC's region.
 Defaults to the region of the AWS provider.